 Case Studies

-- A Business LPA allows for the smooth transition of business operations.
+- A Business LPA allows for a smooth, immediate transition of business management without court involvement.

-- It ensures that important decisions are made in the best interest of the business.
+- It ensures that important decisions are made by someone the donor has chosen and trusts, not a court-appointed stranger.

-- It provides peace of mind for business owners, knowing their business is in capable hands.
+- It provides peace of mind — not just for the business owner, but for their family, employees, customers, and business partners.

 Common Scenarios

-There are several common scenarios where a Business LPA is particularly useful.
-These include situations where the business owner is:
+There are several common scenarios where a Business LPA proves particularly valuable:

 When to Review or Update Your Business Lasting Power of Attorney